kubernetes-sigs/gateway-api/site-src/api-types/backendlbpolicy.md

 BackendLBPolicy API currently supports Session persistence configuration.

-- Cookie-Based Persistence - Core feture
+- Cookie-Based Persistence - Core feature for the object.
+Although supporting `BackendLBPolicy` is optional, if the object is supported, then Cookie-Based Persistence must also be supported.;
 - Header-Based Persistence - It will be extended feature and optional.

 ## Spec